Blueberry pancakes with ricotta and orange

 Instructions

-Whisk the egg whites in the Breville stand mixer until they form stiff peaks and set aside in another bowl.
+- using an electric whisk, whisk the egg whites until they form stiff peaks and set aside in another bowl.

-Heat The Breville nonstick electric frying pan and add a knob of butter.
+- Heat The Breville nonstick electric frying pan (or large non-stick frying pan) and add a knob of butter.

 I just love these photos, especially the last one.
 Beautiful colours!